landing-ai/landingai-python/docs/user_guide/5_data_management.md

 ### Update split key for medias on LandingLens

 When managing hundreds or thousands of images on the platform, it's handy to manage (add/update/remove) split key programmatically.
-You an use the `update_split_key()` function in `landingai.data_management.media.Media` to achieve it.
+You can use the `update_split_key()` function in `landingai.data_management.media.Media` to achieve it.

 **Example**